Djnirds1984/Billing-Manager-V3/README.md

 ## Deployment Guide (Orange Pi / Debian)

-This is the recommended way to run the panel in a production environment in your user's home directory.
+This is the recommended way to run the panel in a production environment.

 ### 1. Prerequisites